LawrenceKarasek/PokemonViewer/README.md

 # Included Functionality

-All functional rquirements described below are included.
+All functional rquirements described at the bottom of the readme are included.
 To implement the requirements the following are included:

 - View in scrollable list using react-virtualization: This allows 150 pokemon to be loaded but not rendered until they are scrolled into views, improving performance.
 - Adding/removing pokemon per profile using checkboxes, creating a more intuitive user experience.
+- Error handling and an ErrorBondary are used to raise and display possible errors from remote api calls as well as display validation related to the user selection of pokemon.

 # Frameworks and Libraries